Packer-Lab/imagingplus/docs/source/index.rst

 The ``imaging+`` framework is more broadly useful for multi-modal *imaging+* neuroscience experiments, in which calcium imaging data is collected with other time-synchronized signals.
 Especially, there are methods for analysis and visualisation of standard calcium imaging data.

-.. sidebar:: Multimodal imaging+ experiment:
+.. sidebar:: A typical multimodal neuroscience imaging+ experiment:

      ..
 Figure:: files/Typical-experiment-apr-22-2022.png
          :width: 700